Main Claire's Itchy Feet logo

 Where to Stay in Belize

-These are the most popular types of accommodation in Belize:
+These are the most popular types of accommodation for your Belize Vacation:

 Beach resorts: if you’re looking for a little luxury, Belize has plenty of resorts to choose from.
 Most of them can be found on Ambergris Caye and the Placencia Peninsula.